tgj/containers-quickstarts/s2i-datapower/README.md

 To facilitate understanding how this s2i image works, here are some examples

-1. protecting an application with datapower via SSO with openshift
+1. mediating cake-php with datapower
-2. protecting an application with datapower integrating via LDAP integration
+2. protecting cake-php with datapower with SSO from openshift

 # Appendix